A Contribution to the History of Joy

 ISBN: 9781566897662

 Radka Denemarková is a celebrated Czech novelist, dramatist, TV screenplay writer, translator, and essayist.
-Denemarková is the only Czech writer who has received the Magnesia Litera Award four times.
-Her works have been translated into 23 languages.
+She has written nine books.
+Denemarková is the only Czech writer who has received the Magnesia Litera Award four times, and has received international awards such as the Styria Literature Prize, the Brücke Berlin Award, the Franz Kafka Prize from the ÖGfL, and the European Prize for Tolerance, among others.
+Her works have been translated into twenty-three languages.
+A Contribution to the History of Joy won the Spycher Leuk Literature Award 2019, and is her second book to be published in English.
 She lives in Prague.
-A Contribution to the History of Joy won the Spycher Leuk Literature Award 2019, and is her first book to be published in English.

 Like A Contribution to the History of Joy?
 Enter your email to stay up to date with news, awards, and more!